firavoyage/blogging/projects.md

 ### `pure`
 > my desired math courses | difficulities in great simplicity
 > -> /pure
 - simplicity
-most online courses are overstuffed secondary school students are secondary school students,not pupils vivid as they are,there's no need for these time-wasting examples and explanations so here's the simplified approach,including definitions,expressions,calculations and solutions
+  - most online courses are overstuffed
+  - secondary school students are secondary school students,not pupils
+  - vivid as they are,there's no need for these time-wasting examples and explanations
+  - so here's the simplified approach,including definitions,expressions,calculations and solutions
 - difficulty
-no challenge,no thoughts
+  - no challenge,no thoughts
+  - hearing without listening,watching without understanding
+  - that's the problem present
+  - and the major cause is...
+  - low difficulty
-hearing without listening,watching without understanding that's the problem present and the major cause is... low difficulty imagine when getting a problem,you see the answer at a glance where does the patience come from,to watching the teacher repeating all those steps our problems are selected from "math challenger" "math leader" "math helper" and exams
+  - imagine when getting a problem,you see the answer at a glance
+  - where does the patience come from,to watching the teacher repeating all those steps
+  - our problems are selected from "math challenger" "math leader" "math helper" and exams
+- unworldly
+  - omit all subject words and verbal parallelism
+  - internet memes but vocal off like easter eggs (ref mihoyo)
+  - source from nsfw idioms & moegirl pedia
+  - bach classics & english vintage ballads & vocaloids everywhere
+  - invite life-size waifus but no hentai (some serious characters like herta or fuxuan)
-  - unique
+- print course
-unlike ordinary school courses we pick internet memes and ancient vernacular while teaching more detailed,these quotes are from "nsfw idioms" "moegirlpedia" and the literary chinese includes omitting subject words,leaving stuff behind and paired phrases we also play bach classics,english golden ballads and vocaloid songs in breaks to attract teens,we invite life-size waifus into classroom
+  - stay away from the hustle and bustle of internet
+  - every course is printable
+  - same experience from watching to reading
-  - rest
+- dailyab
-dailyab...
-everyday 2 problems on an a4 page hs in 40min... cheetsheet for each unit including its usage and its magic
+  - everyday 2 problems on an a4 page
+- 40min hs math
+  - cheetsheet for each unit
+  - difficult problem solutions | animation
+  - vocal off and bach classic
-  - distraction free
+- build with elegance | distraction free
-by pre and mind
+  - by pre and mind
 - various themes
-by voyage
+  - by voyage
 - inspired by
-one math channel
+  - one math channel
+  - zju su dekuang
+  - math bu channel
+  - xiaogu math channel
-furina math channel
+  - furina math channel
-elon musk avatar and voice
+  - math graduate (math people) channel

 - `leisure`
 > retro vocabulary memorization style